zzhbrr/Triton-Puzzles-Lite/README.md

 # Check triton version: triton==3.1.0
 ```

+Note: there is a known version issue that you may encounter.
+See [Known Issues](#known-issues).

 #### Do Puzzles

 The main content is integrated in this single file: `puzzles.py`.
 Read through it in order and complete the exercises along the way, and you will have completed the challenge!